Military to Mariners — Veteran’s Information Page

 - Chesapeake Marine Training Institute

-- The complete list of Coast Guard approved courses includes contact information which will allow you to call or email institutions in your area and enquire about GI Bill acceptance
+- The complete list of Coast Guard approved courses includes contact information which will allow you to call or email institutions in your area and inquire about GI Bill acceptance

 - Often you will need some training to augment your military qualifications.
 A link to maritime training sources is here.

 - Merchant Mariners are generally divided into two categories: licensed and unlicensed.
 These correspond with commissioned and enlisted status in the military.

 - Licensing.
 Merchant Marine Officers are licensed, like surgeons or airline pilots.
 The regulatory agency for the merchant marine is the U.S. Coast Guard.
 After you have started the application process and paid the required fees, the Coast Guard will evaluate your experience and advise you which license endorsement or endorsements you may be eligible for: